orbuluh/frontend/notes/next_js_doc.md

 ## Metadata

-What if we wanted to modify the metadata of the page, such as the `<title>` HTML tag?
+- Metadata is the abstract of the website's content and is used to attach a title, a description, and an image to the site.
+- The `title` tag is one of the most important SEO elements for two main reasons:
+  - Firstly, it's what users see when they click to enter your website from search results.
+  - Secondly, it's one of the main elements Google uses to understand what your page is about.
+- **Using keywords in the title is recommended because it usually leads to increased improved ranking positions in search engines.**
+- The `description` meta tag is another important SEO element, but less so than the title.
+According to Google, this element is not taken into account for ranking purposes, but it can affect your click-through-rate on search results.
+- In Next.js, we set the `title` and `description` in the `Head` component.
+This is how meta title and description tags might look like in Next.js
   - You can use the `import Head from 'next/head';` e.g. `Head` component

 ## Third-Party JavaScript